Translations by gtranslate.io

 Available only with Premium Gold

-To sync your tracks and points manually with the cloud, tap in the topbar:
+To sync your tracks and routes manually with the cloud, tap the button in the topbar:

 It is necessary to perform the first synchronization with the cloud manually.
 This way your personal web database is created.